 A number of recent approaches have improved the feature extraction of small objects by using additional context information and increasing the spatial resolution of feature maps.
 DSSD [8] used deconvolution layers in combination with existing multiple layers to reflect the large-scale context.
 MS-CNN [9] applied deconvolution on shallow layers to increase the feature map resolution before using the layers to extract region proposals and pool features.
 Recently, Long et al. [12] introduced the Fully Convolution Network (FCN), which demonstrated impressive performance in semantic segmentation [12, 13], and object detection [14].
 In [14], the authors combined coarse high-layer information with fine low-layer information for semantic segmentation.
-Additionally, the atrous convolution represents a powerful and convenient tool to enlarge the field of view of filters and incorporate larger context without increasing the number of parameters or the amount of computations.
-However, these kinds of technology such as deconvolution and atrous convolution are less explored in traffic sign detection area.

 Motivated by the above ideas, a novel effective traffic sign detection framework based on the Faster R-CNN [15] pipeline is introduced in this paper.
-This framework can achieve state-of-the-art performance on traffic sign detection, especially for small-sized traffic signs.
+This framework can achieve state-of-the-art performance on traffic sign detection.
 The main contributions of this paper are summarized as follows:

-- A novel traffic sign detection framework is proposed by adding the deconvolutional module to the traditional Faster R-CNN network.
-The deconvolutional module can bring in more semantic context information to enhance the feature map, thereby improving the detection performance, especially for small-sized traffic signs. - 2) This paper proposes using a reduced network architecture, in which the prior layer is used as the initial feature map with a relatively large spatial resolution, instead of using the last layer as the output feature map.
+- 1) A novel traffic sign detection framework is proposed by adding the deconvolutional module to the traditional Faster R-CNN network.
+The deconvolutional module can bring in more semantic context information to enhance the feature map, thereby improving the detection performance. - 2) This paper proposes using a reduced network architecture, in which the prior layer is used as the initial feature map with a relatively large spatial resolution, instead of using the last layer as the output feature map.
 In addition, proper adjustment of the network has been made to avoid downsampling.
 The proposed architecture help retain more detailed information for traffic signs, especially with small-sized traffic signs. - 3) Instead of using multi-layer feature map, in which low-level layers have less semantic information regarding small instances, a synthetic feature map that combines the initial feature map and the deconvolution layer with semantic information is proposed. - 4) This paper proposes applying atrous convolution on the synthetic feature map to enlarge the receptive field and inject detailed context information.
 Larger receptive fields help the detection of large-sized instances and detailed context information helps the detection of smallsized instances of traffic signs.
 Therefore, application of atrous convolution can improve the detection accuracy of multi-scale object detection.